MerinPrime/BonkBot/README.md

 - [XP Farm](examples/xp_farm.py)

 ## Documentation
-In the future i want to write docstrings but idk what i should write in them
+In the future i want to write docstrings but idk what i should to write in them